yash-bajaj10/Introduction-to-Algorithms-CLRS-/Algorithms/Sorting/Insertion Sort/README.md

 1. You can only select one element at a time that you need to sort.
 2. You can have access to the number you have selected and the numbers before the selected number.
 								OR
-   You can have access to the number you have selected and the numbers before the selected number.
+   You can have access to the number you have selected and the numbers after the selected number.

 Solution:

-I will show you how to solve this for elements  [5,1,3,6,2].
+I will show you how to solve this for elements  "5","1","3","6".
 You have to complete this puzzle by sorting the last element.

 Step-1: